Hanoi Airport Guide

 One word of warning for anyone on a transfer - the 'sleeping pods' at HAN are in Terminal 1, which is now only for domestic flights.
 You cannot transfer between the terminals without going through passport control (impossible if you don't have a visa).
 Also currently no ATM or currency exchange in the airside of the terminal, and some places don't take cards.

 Have you been to Hanoi Airport recently?
-Tell us about it!
+Write a Review!

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

-If sleeping in the Hanoi Airport does not appeal to you, there are no hotels near the airport to rest your head.
-The nearest hotels are more than 17km away....
+If sleeping in Hanoi Airport does not appeal to you, there are hotels inside and near the airport.

 To find a cheap room, there is a list of hotels near Hanoi Airport on Tripadvisor that can be sorted by price.